godlet-cn/GodletRouter/README.md

 # GodletRouter
-A HTTP URL router and dispatcher for .net.

-## Get started ##
+## Introduction ##
 GodletRouter is a HTTP request multiplexer.
 It matches the URL of each incoming request against a list of registered patterns and calls the handler for the pattern that most closely matches the URL.

 GodletRouter provides a class `HttpServer`, which works over `HttpListener`.
-Clients can embed a `HttpServer` in their applications, which can be easily called by a browser or using a curl client.
+Clients can embed a `HttpServer` in their applications, which can be easily called by a browser or a curl client.

 ## Samples ##